Offirmo/offirmo-monorepo/stack--current/1-isomorphic/2-libs--cross-cutting/hateoas/module/notes.md

 * new Hypermedia format to be used as "representation" for **true** REST / HATEOAS architecture
   * would need a new kind of browser, of course
+  * REST: stateless, cacheable, uniform interface
+  * HATEOAS: avoid state as much as possible at all level, try to help the layer above to avoid state
-* should be generic to be used in both terminal, chat-like interface, web app, mobile app
+* should be generic to be used in both terminal, chat-like interface, web app, mobile app…
 * JSON based (obviously)
 * would always have a text representation
   * with optional enrichments as supported by the "browser", but would have a fallback representation